High school ice hockey in Wisconsin

 Ice hockey is a popular sport in the state of Wisconsin.
 Ninety high schools field sanctioned varsity teams competing in the Wisconsin Hockey Prep (WiHP) leagues of the Wisconsin Interscholastic Athletic Association (WIAA).
 Eight "club" non-sanctioned Wisconsin High School Hockey teams compete in the Wisconsin Amateur Hockey Association.

 WIAA

 The sanctioned teams compete from the beginning of November until the end of February with maximum number of practices and games.
-The sanctioned varsity teams are divided into sections used by every sport under WIAA.
-However, unlike the state tournaments of other prep sports, hockey is not divided into divisions according to the size of the participating schools.
-All schools, whether the size of a district one or district seven school, compete against one another in state playoffs.
-Because of this, there are many Wisconsin players and fans from lesser-sized communities who hope that divisions will be instituted for state tournament play.
+The sanctioned varsity teams are divided into two divisions based on school size.
+For each division, the champion of each of the four sections proceed to the state tournament, typically held in the Madison area.